 How To Prepare

-Tell your doctor and the MRI
+Before your MRI test, tell your doctor and the MRI technologist if you:

-metallic-based tattoos, or any other implanted medical device, such as a medicine infusion pump or a cochlear implant.
+- Any other implanted medical device, such as a medicine infusion pump or a cochlear implant.

 - Had recent surgery on a blood vessel.
 In some cases, you may not be able to have the MRI test.

 - Become very nervous in confined spaces.
 You need to lie very still inside the MRI magnet, so you may need medicine to help you relax.

 - Wear any medicine patches.
 The MRI may cause a burn at the patch site.

 Arrange to have someone take you home after the test in